JimTompkins/happy_feet_app/README.md

 | char4 | notify | 1 byte | send beat information: sequence number (bit 6), heartbeat flag (bit 7) |
 | char6 | read, write | 1 byte | enable beats (bit 0), enable test mode (bit 7) |

+### Notes
+- the sequence number is a bit that toggles between 0 and 1 on each notify sent.
+With this method, the app can tell if any notifies have been lost, or at least if an odd number of notifies have been lost.
+In future, this could be expanded to be a multi-bit value which would give better detection.
+- the heartbeat flag indicates that this notify is a regular heartbeat used to keep the BLE connection alive.
+Heartbeats are sent every 5s if no beats are happening.
+- the enable beats flag turns on (1) and off (0) the sending of notifies.
+- the enable test mode flag turns on (1) and off (0) a test mode.
+When test mode is enables, Happy Feet will send a notify every 500ms regardless of the detection of actual beats.
+- the beat detection threshold is a...